 Language.
 Papers must be written in standard American English.
 This is the responsibility of the author, not the editors.
 Papers below the standard for the Journal will be returned to the authors for rewriting and can be rejected for this reason alone.
 Such problems may be avoided and publication expedited if the manuscript is edited by an English-speaking colleague or a professional editing service before the initial submission.

-4. Length.
-The length of a regular paper should be kept to the minimum consistent with comprehensibility.
+Length.
+Journal of Applied Physics publishes full length, in-depth contributions, however, the length of a paper should be kept to the minimum consistent with comprehensibility.
 Papers occupying more than ten printed pages in the Journal will be assessed a mandatory "excess page fee" of $150 per additional page.
 The length of the abstract should not exceed one-third of a printed page.

-5. Format.
+Format.
 Instructions to contributors are published in the front of the Journal twice a year, and are posted on the Journal's web page.
 Because of rapid changes in publication technology, authors are asked to follow the instructions for preparation of figures with particular care.